What is a Doula?

 People commonly connect doulas with childbirth and pregnancy, but the spectrum of doula work can also encompass postnatal support and end-of-life doula-ing.
 A full-spectrum doula even covers the complete spectrum of reproductive experience (including IVF, termination, adoption...).
 Doulas come in many flavours and with many beautiful, supportive offerings.

-I am a mentored postnatal doula.
-As such, you can hire me at any time during your postpartum journey.
+As a postnatal doula, you can hire me at any time during your postpartum journey.
 Some clients want support very soon after birth, while others might need a helping hand when the baby completes their first year.
 You could even hire me as a support when you're struggling with illness or generally have a lot on.
 Doulas are not just for your first baby either, so it doesn't matter if you're expecting baby #1 or #6.
+A postnatal doula is a calm, reassuring presence, reliable physical support, and a heart that listens and understands.

 If you'd like to know more, you can find information here: